 To store your Rose of Jericho, place it in a cardboard box or plastic bag and put it in a dark cupboard.
 Even if you keep it there for years, you can still revive it when you need to.
 What could be more practical than this beautiful plant?

-– Beliefs and Myths Associated With the Rose of Jericho
+– Beliefs and Myths

 The ability of the Rose of Jericho to go dormant and revamp again is akin to a “death-to-life” scenario, hence the name “resurrection” plant.
 No wonder so many beliefs and myths are associated with this plant.

 People who believe in Hoodoo suggest that the Rose of Jericho is a source of prosperity.
 According to them, all you need to do is to place five coins in the water that you use to rejuvenate the plant.
 After leaving the Rose of Jericho in water for a few days, you will then rub the water onto your doors and windows so that prosperity will come into your house.